 This rule applies to any mounted character carrying a lance without a flag.

 To be able to throw his lance, the thrower must always have the target in his frontal or side arcs.

-Left example: The Scottish cavalryman Urquhart can throw at Gwendal and Roussel, but not at Herluin and Charles.
+Example: The Scottish cavalryman Urquhart can throw at Gwendal and Roussel, but not at Herluin and Charles.

-A cavalryman can throw over a friendly foot character, if he is adjacent to him, but only if the distance to the target is at least 3 hexes.
+A cavalryman can throw over a friendly foot character, if he is adjacent to him.
+This is not possible if the target is less than 3 hexes away from the thrower.

-Right example: Urquhart can shoot at Charles and Herluin, but not at Gwendal.
+Example: Urquhart can shoot at Charles and Herluin, but not at Gwendal.